Stanhope and Tyne Railway: Construction and opening

 The terrain at the western end of the line was exceedingly difficult due to its hilly nature and the high altitude; construction at Stanhope started in July 1832.

 The eastern section across much easier terrain was begun in May 1833.
 From Kyo (near Annfield Plain) eastward to the Durham turnpike road near Pelaw Grange, it had been intended to take over the Beamish Colliery Railway and use it for the line.
 The Beamish had recently been converted from wooden rails to iron rails; it was to be reached along the old Shield Row waggonway.
 However the negotiations with Morton John Davison for the purchase of his railway fell through, and the Stanhope and Tyne was forced to fall back upon a line running by way of West Stanley to Stella Gill and thence to the Durham road.
 On 17 May the tenders were let, and the works began very soon afterwards.
-The South Shields Improvement Commissioners objected to the railway passing through the town at street level, and the Company was forced to alter the line to run at a higher level, crossing the main roads by bridges; these were completed in November, 1833.
+The South Shields Improvement Commissioners objected to the railway passing through the town at street level, and the company was forced to alter the line to run at a higher level, crossing the main roads by bridges; these were completed in November 1833.

-Early in May 1834, the first locomotive (built by Robert Stephenson & Company) was placed on the line at South Shields, and on 15 May the upper part of the line, a section of 15+1/4 mi from Stanhope to Annfield, was opened for traffic.
+Early in May 1834, the first locomotive (built by Robert Stephenson and Company) was placed on the line at South Shields, and on 15 May the upper part of the line, a section of 15+1/4 mi from Stanhope to Annfield, was opened for traffic.

 The day was marred when a shackle broke on a set of four wagons, conveying 40 people, on the Weatherhill incline.
 The wagons ran away down the incline and were diverted into a siding containing spare wagons; a man and a boy were killed.